TaylorBurnham/Unifi-Protect-Extract/README.md

     `CLOUDKEY_PASSWORD` with the password of the service account you created.

+    `CLOUDKEY_VERIFY_SSL` with Yes or No. If you do not have an SSL certificate installed on your CloudKey you should, but this lets you bypass verification if you live life like nobody is watching.

     `UBV_FILES` with the location of the synchronized UBV files.

     `UBV_TEMP` with a temporary location for files to go as they are processed.